cal-itp/data-infra/docs/warehouse/warehouse_starter_kit.md

 ## Shapes
 * [fct_daily_scheduled_shapes](https://dbt-docs.calitp.org/#!/model/model.calitp_warehouse.fct_daily_scheduled_shapes)
     * Use `gtfs_utils_v2.get_shapes()`.
-    * Contains `point` geometry, so you can see the length and location of a route an operator can run on a given date.
+    * Contains `point` geometry, so you can see the length and location of a route a provider can run on a given date.
     * Each shape has its own `shape_id` and `shape_array_key`.
     * An express version and the regular version of a route are considered two different shapes.